numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 * as simple as possible
 * independent of the programming language and computer where the algorithm was run.

+This latter point excludes to use CPU time as a basis for performance measure.
+The shortcomings and consequences of using CPU was discussed in [Hooker:1995]_.

-For these reasons we measure runtime to reach a target function value, that is the number of function evaluations needed to reach a target function value denoted as fixed-target scenario in the following.
+For these reasons we measure **runtime** to reach a target function value, that is the number of function evaluations needed to reach a target function value denoted as fixed-target scenario in the following.

 .. _sec:verthori: